Sombressoul/dyna/docs/Drafts/Holographic Projection Memory (HPM)/HPM - Chapter R - Rebuttals.md

 As such, **repeated updates may induce divergence, drift, or stable reconfiguration**, depending on context.

-> Theoretical guarantees of convergence or bounded drift are possible but require assumptions over projection sampling and error structure.
-This remains an open area for formal study, as noted in Chapter Q.
+> Theoretical guarantees of convergence or bounded drift are possible, but require assumptions over projection sampling and error structure.
+As noted in Chapter Q, this remains an open area of formal study and is scheduled for future theoretical development.

 ---